sapcc/maia/README.md

 export OS_TOKEN=$(openstack token issue -c id -f value)
 ```

-If Maia does not have a catalog entry, then you have to specify the Maia endpoint URL manually:
+If for some reason you want to use another Maia endpoint than the one registered in the OpenStack service catalog,
+then you can override its URL using the `--maia-url` option:

 | Option | Environment Variable | Description |
 |--------|----------------------|-------------|